Safety Tips for Commuter Cyclists

 Contact an Attorney for Help

 These are just a few of the tips and suggestions you can follow to make cycling around town safer.
 When you head out of the road, the best thing you can do to protect yourself is to make yourself as noticed as possible.
-If you do happen to get tangled in a collision, contact the skilled Campbell bicycle accident attorneys at Solution Now Law Firm a call immediately.
+If you do happen to get tangled in a collision, contact the skilled San Jose bicycle accident attorneys at Solution Now Law Firm a call immediately.
 We can help ensure you’re fairly represented in court and will fight tirelessly to get the justice you deserve.
 Call us today at 408-256-2871.